-LL.M., University of Florida College of Law
+LL.M., in Taxation University of Florida College of Law

 J.D.
 Magna Cum Laude, University of Arizona College of Law

 Prior to joining GSU Law in 2012, Professor Donaldson was on the faculty at the University of Washington School of Law in Seattle for 13 years.
 During his tenure at the University of Washington, he was a five-time recipient of the Philip A. Trautman Professor of the Year award from the School of Law’s Student Bar Association.
 Professor Donaldson served for two years as Associate Dean for Academic Administration and for six years as the Director of the law school’s Graduate Program in Taxation.